-The article in the Labour Law uses wording on exemptions from occupational requirements in the context of access to labour (Art.8), which corresponds to the language of Article 4 of Directive 2000/43/EC.
-Notably the law states that it will not be considered discrimination making a difference, exclusion or giving priority in terms of a certain thing, when the nature of the work is such or the work is performed in such conditions that the characteristics associated with some of the cases (Art.6) of this law are essential and decisive conditions for performing the work, providing that the objective to be achieved is justified and the requirement has been carefully considered.
+The article in the Labour Law144 uses wording on exemptions from occupational requirements in the context of access to labour (Art.8), which corresponds to the language of Article 4 of Directive 2000/43/EC.
+Notably the law states that it will not be considered discrimination making a difference, exclusion or giving priority in terms of a certain thing, when the nature of the work is such or the work is performed in such conditions that the characteristics associated with some of the cases (Art.6) of this law are essential and decisive conditions for performing the work, providing that the objective to be achieved is justified and the requirement has been carefully considered.145 a) Does national law provide an exception for employers with an ethos based on religion or belief?
+If so, does this comply with Article 4(2) of Directive 2000/78?

-The grounds covered by the Labour Law are broader than the protected grounds of the two Directives, and the differences in treatment in cases of determining occupational requirements need not only be based on the five grounds mentioned in the Directives, but can cover all protected grounds.
+The grounds covered by the Labour Law are broader than the protected grounds of the two Directives, and the differences in treatment in cases of determining occupational requirements need not only be based on the five grounds mentioned in the Directives, but can cover all protected grounds.146